botpress/solutions/custom solutions/Build Custom Web Chat Components/README.md

 ## Demo

-The component from this example will clean messages after 3 seconds
+The component from this example will clean messages when the webchat loads